geoffrey-young/3D-Printing/models/voron/ercf/buffer/README.md

 ### BOM

-BOM for a 9 slot.  hopefully this is a full, accurate list...
+BOM for a 9 cart.  hopefully this is a full, accurate list...

 | item                                               | 9 filament block total |
 | :---                                               | :---                   |